Community Day Program

 The program’s classes are held three days a week for three hours.
 The program’s curriculum is

 divided into four 10-week sessions with two-week breaks between each session.
 At the conclusion of the program, participants will have acquired skills in food sanitation, hospitality service, and basic culinary skills.
-Among the businesses employing individuals from our Culinary Arts Program are Portillo's and Crumbl Cookie.
+Among the businesses that have employed individuals from our Culinary Arts Program are Portillo's and Crumbl Cookies.